fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

-* Uploader: The Uploader is currently NOT compatible with the Flash 10 beta.
-This bug is caused by a change in Adobe's security protocols for Flash 10, which blocks the SWFUpload code from calling the OS File browser.
-The SWFUpload community is looking for fixes and work-arounds both in their own code and in Flash, and we anticipate a work-around or fix before Flash 10 goes final.
+* Uploader: The Uploader is currently NOT COMPATIBLE with Flash 10 (released on 9/26/2008).
+This bug is caused by a change in Adobe's security protocols for Flash 10, which block the SWFUpload code from calling the OS File browser.
+The SWFUpload community is still implementing a fix based on overlaying a transparent Flash object over the HTML Browse button.
+The Uploader in Fluid 0.6 will include this fix, or a fix of our own.

 * Uploader: After pausing, queue sometimes won't resume